Top Challenges Facing New Fleet Managers and How to Solve Them

 An effective way of reducing costly maintenance expenses and avoid lengthy unplanned downtime is through preventive maintenance.
 As opposed to a reactive approach, initiating a preventive maintenance schedule ensures vehicles undergo the necessary checks on a regular basis through routine maintenance and servicing.

-By implementing a fleet management software solution into your maintenance activities, you’re also able to build an alert system based on triggers such as mileage, date or hours of use.
-Some fleet telematics devices have sensors that trigger a warning to your fleet management dashboard when a vehicle malfunctions.
-An automatic, digital reporting solution such as this then eliminates the need to rely on drivers to report back to you when a problem occurs.
+By implementing a fleet management software solution into maintenance activities, businesses are also able to build an alert system based on triggers such as mileage, date, or hours of use.
+Some fleet telematics devices have sensors that trigger a warning to a fleet management dashboard when a vehicle malfunctions.
+An automatic, digital reporting solution such as this then eliminates the need to rely on drivers to report back when a problem occurs.

 Why Fleet Managers Are Responsible for Fuel Costs